Part of the Technical Health audit

 How to verify the fix

 After adding the DOCTYPE, run another SiteCurl scan.
 The issue should clear.
-For a manual check, view the page source (Ctrl+U or Cmd+Option+U) and verify that <!DOCTYPE html> is the first line.
+For a manual check, view the page source (Ctrl+U or Cmd+Option+U) and check that <!DOCTYPE html> is the first line.
 No blank lines or comments should appear before it.

 The bottom line